uwejacobs/owm-weather/readme.txt

 = Unlimited weathers =
 OWM Weather uses WordPress Custom Post Types which allows for an unlimited number of weathers.

+= Weather-based Backgrounds =
+Define up to 7 different background colors or images depending on the weather condition.

 = Cache system =
 Weather data is cached at a frequency defined by you.
 The data is then loaded from your server and you no longer depend on external sources.
 This avoids slowdowns and blocked page rendering.